Due to the sale of alcohol on our site, we are required to ensure our customers are of legal age to purchase whisky sold in Scotland.

 The size of the still is very important; distilleries in Scotland can have anything from a 2,200 spirit still at Edradour to Glendiffich which has 10 spirit stills each with a capacity of 4,500 litres.
 The larger a still the less copper to spirit contact and so the meatier and more sulphur the end distillate.

 The type of condensers will influence the character of the spirit.
-The condenser takes the refluxed/vaporized spirit and feeds it back into the boiling liquid.
+The condenser takes the refluxed/vaporized spirit and feeds it into the Spirit safe or collection vessel where the distilled spirit is then split up depending on its ABV.
 It can be in two forms; traditionally a worm tub has been used which is located on the outside of the distillery and is made up of a spiralling copper coil which the vapour passes through and is cooled by outside water which surrounds the copper pipes cooling it – the worm tub is meant to produce a meaty flavour.￼

 The shell and tube heat exchangers are another type of condenser which is located in the still house and which cools the cooper pipers by passing water through vertical tubes.
 The copper in the still slowly degrades over time and will need to be replaced every 15 or so years; the age of still will have an influence on the quality of spirit.